An Interview With Gabriella Reyes

 Why is the Met special to you?

 Ohhh… because it’s home!
 The Met is so special because, well, one, my grandma would listen to Met radio broadcasts, that’s what I grew up on, listening to the Met orchestra play.
-But also, being an East Coast girlie, I was born in Connecticut, it’s like the home team, it feels like the home team.
+But also, being an East Coast girlie, I was born in Connecticut, it feels like the home team.
 But also, it was the place where I really grew up.
 I really matured as an artist from the very beginning, it being the first professional company that I worked for.
-But also, everybody in the house has really taken me in, like their niece, some of them like their daughter, I have, like, father figures in there too, they’re so sweet!
+But also, everybody in the house has really taken me in, like their niece, some of them like their daughter, I have father figures in there too, they’re so sweet!
 Even in the moments where I didn’t think I was cut out to do this, they reassured me that no, you belong here on this stage, and they affirmed that by hiring me back and giving me opportunities such as Rosalba, Liù in Turandot later this season, next year when I’ll be back, I got a couple other things coming for next year that haven’t been announced yet, but they’ve just always believed in me.
 And not only that, it’s the best house to sing in acoustically, I just love singing on that stage.
 I feel free, I feel like I can just give, give the way I want to give, which is I just want it to flow out of me.
 I don’t need to make myself small in any way in that house.
 It’s kind of the perfect size for the kind of singing I want to do.

 What advice would you give to aspiring opera singers too young to start formal training?

 Take in not only opera but watch plays, read, focus on the storytelling portion of it.
 Get experience joining community theaters or school plays, and get stage experience, real-time stage experience, because the more you’re comfortable being vulnerable on a stage, being your whole self, not just an anxious version of yourself — the more comfort you have, that’s going to translate into your singing.
 Continue to listen, listen, listen, because listening is your best friend.
 Don’t just listen to one singer, listen to all singers, all voice types, from all different time periods, Baroque, Romantic… Work on your languages, work on Italian and French and German.
-Watch TV in German, watch TV in French — but English subtitles —, get the sounds of the language, get it in your ear.
+Watch TV in German, watch TV in French — but with English subtitles —, get the sounds of the language, get it in your ear.
 It’ll all translate eventually.

 And Spanish.